 This month, we had the pleasure of talking to Alison Brewin, the ED of the Vantage Point, a charity whose purpose is to support not-for-profit organizations.
 Alison explained how they have managed to keep their engines rolling through these troubling times.

 How has your organization been impacted by the pandemic?
 How have you adapted your women-oriented services to adhere to the new federal and provincial quarantine regulations?

 I can speak on two levels, for Vantage Point and the results of our survey of the Nonprofit sector in BC.

-Vantage Point doesn’t have any women-specific programming, though our work with nonprofit sector leaders, a sector that is approximately 80% women, does impact women’s lives on so many levels.
+Vantage Point doesn’t have any women-specific programming, though our work with nonprofit sector leaders, a sector that is approximately 80% of women, does impact women’s lives on so many levels.
 In terms of the sector, we know that equity-seeking organizations and those serving vulnerable populations are most at risk of closing.
 In April, respondents to our survey (1100 non-profits in BC) reported that as many as 23% may face closure in the next few months.
-Services were disrupted for 78% of organizations, and the majority also facing drop in revenue.
+Services were disrupted for 78% of organizations, and the majority also facing a drop in revenue.
 See the whole report here.